verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Flattery succeeds best on minds previously occupied by conceit. ~ Norm MacDonald.
 - [ ] I'm curious why you think that.
+- [ ] It's crowded, it's chaotic but it's alive.
+And it's waiting for you.